 The study summaries or robust study summaries submitted in the framework of a registration of the same substance under REACH at least 12 years previously are attached as an annex to the ECHA communication sent to the inquirer.
 However, the information in the endpoint summaries that ECHA provides may not be sufficient to pass the technical completeness check (TCC), because:

 - certain data were not migrated into the required IUCLID format and will need to be manually corrected; and/or

 - certain administrative information may be missing in some fields or sections.

-If you are interested in receiving data submitted more than 12 years ago to use for read-across, you can contact ECHA to request such data in accordance with Article 25(3).
+If you are interested in receiving data submitted more than 12 years ago to use for read-across, you can contact ECHA to request such data in accordance with Article 25(3) of REACH.
 Note that you are required to:

 - Show your real intentions to register or update your registration dossier, by providing ECHA with the pre-registration numbers, registration numbers or inquiry numbers and the EC number for your substances;

 - Provide a description of why you need the data and how you intend to use it (e.g. for read-across);

 - Submit a declaration that "The data provided shall be only used for registration purposes under the REACH Regulation";